In short, liberated ones may not be found, and mature, elevated guys could be few and far between as well.

 Abraham Maslow uses the terms self-actualisation and self-realisation interchangeably, and touches upon a few characteristics of Self-realised ones in ancient scriptures that he refers to.
 We may compare them with a fuller range of traditional descriptions of jivanmuktis (also termed atmajnanis) so as not to get too limited views.

 A Maslow Description of Self-Actualizers

 The factors below could be called more or less interrelated factors.
 Yet Maslow's list seems inconclusive in the light of what Sanskrit sources, Buddhism, and Taoism say about the highest types of humans, women and men.
 Maslow's self-actualisers:

 Drinking and Urinating Like Cows

-In the Srimad Bhagavatam, a paragon of Self-actualization is described quite in detail, as a great personality and "Supreme Lord of all".
+In the Srimad Bhagavatam, a paragon of Self-actualisation is described quite in detail as a great personality and "Supreme Lord of all".
 This person, Rishabha, placed his son Bharata on the throne in India to be free to live like a madman with his hair unkempt, stark naked and roaming about like a deaf and mute madman and castaway of strange, imbecile-looking ways.
 He remained unconcerned about the world and did not speak at all, even if spoken to.
 Passing through cities, villages, and farms he was surrounded by bad people and flies, was threatened, urinated and spit upon, thrown into the dust, and given bad names.